zliu41/CIPs/CIP-plutus-modules/README.md

 ### Static vs Dynamic Linking

-With the introduction of modules, scripts will no longer be self-contained--they will depend on imported modules.
-Likewise, modules stored on the blockchain will also depend on imported modules.
+With the introduction of modules, scripts will no longer be self-contained--they may depend on imported modules.
+Likewise, modules stored on the blockchain may also depend on imported modules.
 An important question is when the identity of those modules is decided.
 The actual modules used will need to be supplied in the transaction running the script--including all the dependencies--but